Anger in Marriage: 15 Critical Warnings Your Husband’s Rage Is Tearing You Apart

 Key Highlights

-It can drain your soul.
-I’ve had to fill my cup many times after one of his out-of-left-field explosions.
 He could literally walk outside for 30 seconds and come back in slamming and banging over something that made him mad.
 It would send me reeling in amazement at his overreaction to some pretty trivial things.

 There were times I was angrily “put in my place” out in public.
 A restaurant once, and even aboard a plane another time, for asking the wrong questions, or asking too many – I don’t know.
 I don’t beat myself up thinking about it much anymore these days.
+But I haven’t forgot how it made me feel.
+Demeaning comes to mind.

+His “shock and awe” approach doesn’t work with me anymore.
 As a result, I have “quiet quit” our marriage as a protection measure for myself.
-I realized I no longer feel emotionally safe with this person, and my body was telling me to go into survival mode after walking on eggshells for so long.
+I realized I no longer feel emotionally safe with him, and my body was telling me to go into survival mode after walking on eggshells for so long.
 My husband doesn’t seem to notice, or care.

 Since I work to avoid any conflict when possible, he probably feels like everything is fine.
 He is clueless about how I feel despite me telling him many times over the years.